Beyond Self Improvement

 The Cult of Productivity Runs Deep

 Our compulsion to stay busy is partially internally driven.
 Often we have unrealistic and idealistic ideas about how much we can accomplish in a given time.
 Other times, we take on too many projects and too many responsibilities.
-Sometimes, we spend too much time on others because we like to feel wanted and needed, leaving too little time for ourselves.
-Many of us overwork simply to avoid painful feelings.
+Sometimes, we spend too much time on others because we feel wanted and needed, leaving too little time for ourselves.
+Many of us overwork to avoid painful feelings.

 Underneath our behavior is the belief that the more productive we are and the more experiences we have, the better our lives will be.

 Busyness tends to divorce us from the natural rhythms of life.
 We forget that we are flesh and blood beings with sensitive human bodies, hearts, and minds.
 We treat ourselves like machines capable of performing one task after another optimally and without rest.
 We believe we should be able to do and achieve any project or task, no matter how much else we have going on.
-No wonder so many of us struggle with anxiety, overwhelm, and burnout.
+No wonder many of us struggle with anxiety, overwhelm, and burnout.

 The Possibility of Ease Exists

 Ease tends to conjure images of plopping down on the sofa, binge-watching tv shows, or lying on an exotic beach.
-Such activities may provide moments of escape, of temporary relief, but when the show ends or the vacation is over, we’re right back where we started.
+Such activities may provide moments of escape, of temporary relief, but when the show ends, or the vacation is over, we’re right back where we started.
 That’s not the ease we’re after here.

-We’re aiming for inner ease, qualities of spaciousness, flow, flexibility, and acceptance.
+We’re aiming for inner ease, spaciousness, flow, flexibility, and acceptance.
 Wishing we weren’t so busy, overwhelmed, or exhausted won’t get us there.
 Instead, we find greater ease by inviting the conditions that support greater restfulness, which release symptoms of busyness and exhaustion.

 Bringing awareness to our patterns of behaving, acting, and reacting to life lets us see what we’re doing to ourselves moment-to-moment.
 Noticing how the tension builds during the day creates opportunities to de-escalate throughout the day.
 Once we become overwhelmed, it takes a long time to come back down.